Patrick Balfour, 3rd Baron Kinross

-Early life
+Early life and education

 Railway Club at Oxford, conceived by John Sutro, dominated by Harold Acton.
 Left to right, back: Henry Yorke, Roy Harrod, Henry Weymouth, David Plunket Greene, Harry Stavordale, Brian Howard; middle row: Michael Rosse, John Sutro, Hugh Lygon, Harold Acton, Bryan Guinness, Patrick Balfour, Mark Ogilvie-Grant, Johnny Drury-Lowe; front: porters.

-Balfour was born in 1904 in Edinburgh, the eldest son of Patrick Balfour, 2nd Baron Kinross and Caroline Elsie Johnstone-Douglas (1879–1969).
+John Patrick Douglas Balfour was born in 1904 in Edinburgh, Scotland, the eldest son of Patrick Balfour, 2nd Baron Kinross and Caroline Elsie Johnstone-Douglas (1879–1969).

 His paternal grandparents were the Lord Justice General John Balfour, 1st Baron Kinross and, his first wife, Lilias Oswald Mackenzie (a daughter of Donald Mackenzie, Lord Mackenzie).
 His maternal grandparents were Jane Maitland Hathorn-Stewart and Arthur Johnstone-Douglas, a member of the extended Marquess of Queensberry family.

 He was educated at Winchester College and Balliol College, Oxford, where he was a member of the Railway Club.
 He then became a journalist and writer.

 Career

-A prominent historian, Lord Kinross was a writer noted for his biography of Mustafa Kemal Atatürk and works on Islamic history.
+A prominent historian, Lord Kinross was noted for his biography of Mustafa Kemal Atatürk and works on Islamic history.

-During the Second World War he served with the Royal Air Force and from 1944 to 1947 was First Secretary at the British Embassy at Cairo.
+During the Second World War he served with the Royal Air Force, and from 1944 to 1947 was First Secretary at the British Embassy at Cairo, Egypt.